 The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined by an external valuer using a Black and Scholes model, using the assumptions detailed in Note 14.
+The fair value is determined by an external valuer using a Black and Scholes model.